databricks/unity-catalog-setup/README.md

 ## Cloudformation

-To get started using Unity Catalog on AWS, you need an S3 bucket and an IAM role.
-It is required to setup an S3 bucket to be the root storage location for managed tables.
+To get started using Unity Catalog on AWS, you will need an S3 bucket and an IAM role for your first UC metastore.
+It is required to setup an S3 bucket to be the root storage location for managed tables in that metastore.
 You must also set up a cross-account trust relationship so that Unity Catalog can assume a role to access the data in the bucket on behalf of Databricks users.
 To help with this setup, we have provided two Cloudformation templates.

 1. **Without KMS** - [`unity-catalog-setup-template.json`](cloudformation/unity-catalog-template.json) - A template to create the S3 bucket, the IAM role, and the necessary IAM policy.
 S3 is configured to use server-side encryption using **S3-managed keys**, and _KMS permissions are **not** granted._
 2. **With KMS** - [`unity-catalog-setup-kms-template.json`](cloudformation/unity-catalog-kms-template.json) - A template to create the S3 bucket, the IAM role, and the necessary IAM policy.
 S3 is configured to use server-side encryption using **the provided KMS key**, and _KMS permissions are granted._